DAC8 for Accounting Firms: The New Client Reconciliation Workflow in 2026

 - The workflow gains a step: reconcile the client's books against what CASPs will have reported, before filing.

-- First cross-check: FY 2026 returns, against data exchanged by 30 September 2027.
+- The first cross-check is FY 2026 returns, against data exchanged by 30 September 2027.

-- Build a standard procedure: collect access → normalize → estimate CASP-reported figures → compare → investigate discrepancies against a firm-set materiality threshold → document in the client file.
+- Build a standard procedure: collect access, normalize, estimate CASP-reported figures, compare, investigate discrepancies against a firm-set materiality threshold, document in the client file.

 - Re-scope and re-price crypto clients to reflect the added reconciliation work.